lkorth/screen-notifications/README.md

 ## License

-Screen Notifications is open source and available under a GPL license.
-See the [LICENSE](COPYING) for more info.
+Screen Notifications is open source and available under the MIT license.
+See the [LICENSE](LICENSE) file for more info.